mcs07/AnySearch-safari-extension/README.md

 If the search engine you want to use is not in the list, you can specify a custom one using the text field in the settings.
 To find the url you need to put here, go to your chosen search engine and search for `@@@`.
 Then just copy and paste the address of the search results.
 It should look something like this:

     http://www.google.com/search?q=@@@

-## Making the search results URL appear in the address bar

-Even if you want to use one of the three preset search engines, AnySearch can still be useful.
-One annoyance in Safari 6 is that when the search results of your chosen search engine are displayed, the address bar only shows the search query, not the actual address of the results.
-This means it isn't easy to copy and paste the URL to somewhere else.

-You can use AnySearch to solve this problem.
-Just set your default search engine in Safari Preferences to one of the other search engines that you don't normally use.
-Then set AnySearch to use the one you do actually want to use - Google, Yahoo! or Bing.

 ## More advanced search functions

 The extension [KeySearch](http://www.macosxtips.co.uk/keysearch) offers this same functionality and more.
 In particular, you can also: